achilesmatheus/achilesmatheus/README.md

 <h1 align="left">Hi 👋, I'm Achiles Matheus</h1>
-<h3 align="left">  Hello, my name is Achiles Matheus.
+<h3 align="left">&nbsp&nbspHello, my name is Achiles Matheus.
 I'm a FrontEnd developer starting in this technological universe.
 I like to create solutions always looking for continuous learning.<br>
-I have as objectives, the creation of products that meet the expectations of the customers, the effective resolution of problems and the addition of value to the people around me.<br>
+I have as objectives, the creation of products that meet the expectations of the customers, the effective resolution of problems and the addition of value to the people around me.<br><br>
 My Hobbies are: Games and gym (Sometimes: D).</h3>

 - 🌱 I’m currently learning **Css and Javascript - Advanced concepts**